JustinotherGitter/Masters-Thesis/README.md

 * Update tables `\input{}` to use relative pathing (`import` package?)
 * Use the `minted` package instead of the `listings` `STOPS_docs` style workaround
-* Unify usage of exposure / frame / extension and add to glossary (see references)
 * Unify (x-pixel/y-pixel/x/y/wavelength/)
 * Edit created plots to use Latex font (both python and inkscape figures)
 * Edit plots to use `subfigures` where possible